SDRausty/buildAPKs/docs/reallyEasilyBuildAndroidAPKsOnDevice.md

 Install [Termux](https://termux.com/) on Android.
 Copy and paste each of the following commands separately into [Termux.](https://termux.com/)

 Run each of the following command lines separately.
-Running them all at once may generate errors.
+Running them all at once may generate errors; Hint, copy and paste the following:

 ```
 pkg up